Muhammad-Diyor/CatsAndDogsClassifier/readme.md

 # Cats and Dogs Classifier UI

 This repository contains a simple UI for classifying images into cats and dogs using a pre-trained model.

+Model has been trained using Tensoflow, Keras and Pandas on Google Colab.

 Training code here: [Link](https://colab.research.google.com/drive/1F4157biWuerZ5oC8BRr2LCtB_D5m4MM0?usp=sharing)

 ## Instructions for Running the UI